spectrocloud/librarium/content/docs/08-user-management/2-palette-rbac.md

 * Project

 ### Tenant
 Tenant is an isolated workspace within the Palette. `Users` and `Teams` with specific `Roles` can be associated with the Tenant(s) you create.
 Palette provides a [wide set of permissions](/user-management/palette-rbac/tenant-scope-roles-permissions#globaltenantscope) under the scope of a Tenant.
-Everyone is a user.
-User with SuperAdmin role will become SuperAdmin and similarly Tenant
+Everyone is a user and there should be at least one user with Tenant Admin privilege to control the product operations.
 <br />

 ### Project